Implementation of the SCF

 How those three entities fit together and are deployed on a state-by-state basis is depicted in the following graphic.

 A Brief Explanation of the Components Above

-SCC will partner with a consortium of non-profit organizations to carry out the SCF mission in each state.
+SCC will partner with a State SCF Partner (SP) which is a consortium of non-profit organizations enrolled to carry out the SCF mission in each state.
+The SCF will be managed locally on behalf of the SP by various District Offices.
 The objective is to assemble experts related to the most pressing problems of the state and to create task groups that can formulate solutions and oversee their implementation.
 The three banking elements of this ecosystem should generate substantial financial resources that will be used by this partnership to address the problems identified by the consortium.

 SCC will partner with local government partners in the form of counties, cities and townships, to deploy the SCF in their communities and help drive the adoption of the state’s complementary currency.

 Each state SCF partnership needs a central ownership vehicle through which the money is created, profit is generated, programs are funded and properties (assets) can be acquired.
 A holding company would assume the role of owning the companies dedicated to specific programs.
 Banks usually require special bank holding companies.
 All other types of companies and assets can be held under a common holding company.
 Such a holding company can also own a bank holding company that owns one or more banks.